8 MIN READ

 11 Simple Ways to Boost Your Monthly Income, No Matter Your Age

-Most of us want to make more money, right?
-We all envision what we could do with a little extra cash, whether it’s a one-time windfall or a boost to our monthly paychecks.
+Most of us want to figure out how to make more money, right?
+We all envision what we could do with a little extra cash, whether it’s a one-time windfall or a boost to the monthly paycheck.

-While a recent study conducted by the Federal Reserve showed men were less likely to earn big raises after age 45 -- “If You Aren’t Rich by 45, Give Up” is how Slate titled their coverage -- you don’t have to be under 40 to start increasing your income.
+While a study conducted by the Federal Reserve in 2015 showed men were less likely to earn big raises after age 45 — “If You Aren’t Rich by 45, Give Up” is how Slate put it — we think you can work to increase your income at any age.

 1. Negotiate Your Salary